abramhindle/CMPUT404-project-socialdistribution/backend/readme.md

 * To stop the docker container run: `make compose-stop`
 * To make migrations, run the following command: `make compose-make-migrations`
 * To perform application of migrations run: `make compose-migrate`

+### View Database
+* In order to view the database from the command line you must perform the following steps:
+    1. Ensure application is running with `make compose-start`
+    2. Enter Bash of Database container with `make compose-db-bash`
+    3. In the bash enter: `psql -h db postgres -d postgres`

 ### Conventions
 - `views`